Hypsipyla grandella

+Biology

 The larvae cause damage by feeding on new shoots of mahogany (Swietenia spp.) and cedro (also known as Spanish-cedar and tropical-cedar; Cedrela spp.).
 H. grandella feeds on the West Indies mahoganies in southern Florida, which restricts the reproduction of the mahogany population.
 The insects prefer a tree that gets full sun light, and isn't being shaded by a canopy level.

 The larvae are often called mahogany shoot borers, but the name may differ by country.